 Camping is always a thrilling experience when you enjoy some time outdoors.
 However, it’s sometimes not that easy to organize a group camping trip, as you and your friends might have too different work schedules.
 For true lovers of adventure, solo camping is a thing.
 It offers exciting challenges and gives an experience which you would most likely miss while camping in a group.
-Go on reading to pick up some useful tips on how to organize your solo trip and choose your best one-person tent.
+Go on reading to pick up some useful tips on how to organize your solo trip and choose your best one-person all weather tent.

 Solo Camping: Some Useful Tips